playcanvas/developer.playcanvas.com/docs/user-manual/graphics/shader-chunk-migrations.md

 ### *Engine v1.62*

 In PlayCanvas, we have two sets of shader chunks, one set we refer to as the shader frontend, which provide values for the arguments passed to our lighting algorithm, also called the shader backend.

 With 1.62, we are creating a clearer distinction between these two, such that the values passed to the backend are well defined and known in advance, not automatically generated.
 This allows for writing a fully custom shader that can interface with our lighting code just like how our native materials do.

-As a result of that, almost all backend chunks have been changed to accomodate for the split.
+As a result of that, almost all backend chunks have been changed to accommodate for the split.
 This means that any custom backend shader chunks must move away from using globals to using the arguments passed to them by the lighting backend.

 This change also makes some chunks, such as the clearcoat specific ones, redundant, as their functions have become reusable when their no longer reliant on global values.

 ### Changes

 This release breaks most lit/frag chunks.
 Most of these chunks have had their signatures changed to accept the various values they need, instead of relying on globals.
 With that said, most globals are still set in the shader.
 An example of this change is:

 ```glsl